 Now that you know the broad strokes of what we're working towards, let's look at the outline of what is covered each week.

-We have broken up all of the design work into 10 weeks so that you can give each element its proper focus.
+We have broken up all of the design work into 10 modules so that you can give each element its proper focus.

-Each week contains multiple units.
+Each module contains multiple units.
 Each unit with its own lecture.

-At the end of each week you will be tasked to complete one aspect of your design and are required to submit your progress to the class.
+At the end of each module you will be tasked to complete one aspect of your design and are required to submit your progress to the class.

 You will also be encouraged to look at other students' work and provide your feedback.